 Einat is a Program Director in the Institute for Leadership and Governance of JDC Israel.
 Prior to this positon, Einat managed inter-ministry partnerships regarding children and youth at risk, using the collective impact approach.
 Before this, she worked at Branco Weiss Institute for Promoting Thought, where she held several management and leadership positions of educational programs and organization and HQ positions, and specialized in work processes according to the “teaching for the purpose of understanding” perception.
 Einat also worked as an organizational consultant in the business sector at Lotem Company, and managed the Training Development Department in the Israeli Intelligence Corps.

-Yael has been the director of Mifa’m Jerusalem, a partnership between the City Council and Ministry of Interior, since 2000.
-In this role, she trains municipal directors and council corporation managers, oversees innovation across local councils and training programs, and supports cross-council agreement implementation and procedures.
-Yael works closely with chief directors and managers, helps to establish new professional teams, and develops key measures to determine rates of success and markers of excellence.
-Yael develops training programs for new managers and oversees professional development opportunities for council employees and leaders.
+Yael serves as Director of the Jerusalem Court of Local Affairs.
+In her previous position she has been the director of Mifa’m Jerusalem, a partnership between the City Council and Ministry of Interior.
+In that role, she trained municipal directors and council corporation managers, oversees innovation across local councils and training programs, and supported cross-council agreement implementation and procedures.
+Yael worked closely with chief directors and managers, helped to establish new professional teams, and developed key measures to determine rates of success and markers of excellence.
+Yael developed training programs for new managers and oversees professional development opportunities for council employees and leaders.

 Orit is the Director of Educational Welfare Department in Tel Aviv Municipality.
 Prior to that, Orit worked as a lecturer in the “Introduction to Law” course, as part of her paralegal diploma studies at the College of Management.
 Concurrently, she completed her internship in the field of criminal law and administrative law at the Shmuel A. Linzer Law Office.
 In addition, she taught enrichment courses in elementary schools, through the Karev Association for involvement in education, while completing her internship at the Ben-Tzion Yager Law Office.Orit has served as the senior assistant to Ron Huldai, Mayor of Tel Aviv-Jaffa.
 Her position includes converting the Mayor’s policies into action and assuming responsibility for the implementation, monitoring and support of cross-functional and strategic processes, initiating urban & project development and overseeing all topics related to the Mayor’s status and public image.